parrt/msds692/notes/debugger.md

 print(f"Z={Z}")
 ```

+If we run the program, we get the wrong answer however.
+We can probably figure this out by inspection, but let's use the debugger.

 Set a breakpoint at the function call to  `add()` and hit the debug button.
 You should see variables `X` and `Y` available within the variables windowpane.

 If you would like to do some interactive testing of variables and expressions, you can use the calculator button just above the variables windowpane to pop up a dialog box: